mikaelendale/BioMatch/README.md

 ##  **Bottom Line**

-**BioMatch Pro is a production-ready demonstration of next-generation transplant technology that combines real medical data, advanced AI analytics, and professional-grade user experience to solve one of healthcare's most critical challenges.**
+**BioMatch is a production-ready demonstration of next-generation transplant technology that combines real medical data, advanced AI analytics, and professional-grade user experience to solve one of healthcare's most critical challenges.**